wballard/VariableSky/api.markdown

 |server|An http server object, this provides network transport|
 |returns|`this`, to allow chaining|

+### link()
+Return a `Link` to other data on the server.
+Server links are _superuser_, designed to let you modify any data you see fit in your server configuration, including changing permissions.

 ### Sample Server
 An example, verb basic server: